-Get the most out of Personalization
+Get the most out of Personalization (CRM)

 Here you can read all about to optimize the use of dynamic elements within a video.
 We share four learnings you should keep in mind when creating a dynamic video.
 Below, dynamic elements are referred to as personalization.